vasylenko/devdosvid.blog/_posts/2020-03-20-devops-team-in-outsource-a-team.md

 ---
 layout: post
-title: 🦉 DevOps team in outsource.
+title: DevOps team in outsource.
 A team?
 date: 2020-03-20
-tags: [teambuilding, experience]
+category: [Blogging]
 ---

 I am a team lead in an outsourcing company.
 That means I believe _(or convince myself)_ that I lead the team _(wait, wait, there will be even more obvious discoveries)_.